arangodb-foxx/grafana-connector/README.md

 ### Collection Query

 The dummy query only contained static values.
-Now assume that you have a collection `data` the contains documents the following type
+Now assume that you have a collection `data` the contains documents of the following type

     {
         "date": 1641643318607,